eletca/iPALM-data-processing/README.md

 - Local maxima detection and  Gaussian fitting for intensity profile analysis
 - CSV/TXT export of processed data and fitting results

-<<<<<<< eletca-patch-1
 ## 📂 File and code overview
--The input should be an ASCII file (as provided by the microscope), which may contain up to 49 columns.
+- The input should be an ASCII file (as provided by the microscope), which may contain up to 49 columns.
 For further data processing, only the columns 'Unwrapped Z', 'X Position', 'Y Position', and 'Label Set' will be used.
 - `iPALM_example_processing.ipynb`: The main notebook for loading, cleaning, processing, and analyzing iPALM datasets.
 - This file contains both gold bead data used for axial channel alignment and biologically relevant data from stained structures.
 - The code loads Z-position data from two imaging channels, fits a Gaussian to each dataset, and plots both unnormalized and normalized histograms.
 It saves the plots and extracts key parameters (amplitude, Z-center, and spread) from the fits for further analysis.
 - After loading the data, axial zero-level correction is done using gold beads.
 A TIFF file (e.g., "Run1-647_561_c123_sum_X21_processed_overlay_IDL.tiff") is required to apply a mask to the dataset.
 - Check the orientation of the mask — rotation or flipping may be needed (for example, image = cv2.flip(image, 0) can be used to flip vertically).
--

 ## ➕ Optional post-processing: accumulated ROI analysis